KoliOyama/KoliOyama/README.md

 # Hi, I'm Koli Oyama!😉

 ## About me
-I'm a **Design Engineer** focused on building for both web 2 & 3.
+- I'm a **Design Engineer** focused on building for both **web 2 & 3**.
-I specialize in building apps that are user-friendly, optimized, and accessible.
+- I bridge the gap between design and code to build apps that are user-centric, optimized, and accessible.
+- I'm driven by the **why** and **how** behind a problem to create intentional design solutions.

 ## 🚀 What I'm Currently Working On

-- 🎓 **Final Semester Project**: A MERN stack Trip planner with budget optimization.
+- **Final Semester Project**: A MERN stack Trip planner with budget optimization.
 - **Web3**: Learning web3 development and exploring design patterns for Dapps.

 ## 🧰 Tools & Skills